carbon-language/carbon-lang/docs/design/unions.md

 Unions and field groups cannot contain constructors, destructors, or methods.

-## Safety
+### Safety

-The rules described above are designed to permit unambiguous and logically straightforward dynamic checking: it is always an error to access or destroy a union member that is not active, and the operations that can change the active member are always explicit and unambiguous.
+The safety rules for Carbon unions are easily summarized: it is always an error to access or destroy a union member that is not active, and the operations that can change the active member are always explicit and unambiguous.
 It should be quite straightforward for a sanitizer to check direct accesses to union members, by tracking the active member in shadow memory, and verifying that the member being accessed is active.

-**FIXME:** How do we sanitize accesses via pointers?
-Naively, it seems like it would require a pointers to a union member to carry additional metadata to indicate which member it points to.
-Pointers to subobjects create further
+However, union members can also be accessed via pointers (including pointers to nested subobjects), and such pointers are indistinguishable from pointers to any other object.
+Reliably sanitizing accesses via such pointers would require dynamically tracking which union member (if any) each pointer points to, propagating that information to subobject accesses, and instrumenting every pointer access in the program to determine whether it is accessing a union, and if so whether the currently active member matches the one the pointer value was created with.
+This would definitely be too costly for a hardened production build mode, and might even be too costly (relative to its benefit) to be useful as a sanitizer.

-challenges: that metadata would need to be propagated into subobject pointers, and nested unions would require multiple layers of metadata.
+**TODO:** Figure out whether and how to sanitize invalid union accesses, probably in the context of an overall design for temporal memory safety.

-## C++ interoperability and migration
+### C++ interoperability and migration

 Carbon unions are more restrictive than C++ unions in several respects: